Teaching Numbers & Counting to Preschoolers (Singapore)

 How Numeracy Connects to Other Learning Areas

-Numeracy does not exist in isolation.
+Numeracy doesn't sit on its own.
 In the NEL framework, it connects to:

 - Language and Literacy: Number words, mathematical vocabulary (more, fewer, equal, bigger, smaller), following verbal instructions

-- Motor Skills: Writing numerals requires the same fine motor development as letter writing
+- Motor Skills: Writing numerals needs the same fine motor development as letter writing

 - Discovery of the World: Science concepts like measurement, time, and temperature all use numbers